 We are a Cuban dance company.
 The main dances we teach and perform are casino and son.
+We also teach other Cuban popular dances.

 Casino, sometimes referred to outside of Cuba or in broad contexts as “Cuban salsa” is a lively social dance that is led and followed.
 Casino draws from son, chachachá, mambo, and other Cuban sources as well as American rock and roll, and is an antecedent to the “salsa” phenomenon.
 The dance’s namesake is Havana’s Casino Deportivo, a popular concert venue during the late 1950s and early 1960s, where “el baile de casino” was all the rage, inspired by the different Cuban dance musics of the time.
 The dance is characterized by its upbeat energy and, among other stylistic elements, its many enredos, or pretzel-turns, which test both agility and rhythm.
 It is unique among Cuban dances in that it has no musical genre associated to the name and actually can be danced to a variety of music, but today it is often paired with Cuba’s timba genre.
 In recent years, Cuban dancers incorporate steps from other Cuban popular dances into casino, further expanding the bounds of Cuban social dance.